 7. Pawzitive Pets Dog Allergy Relief Chews

-- Omega-3 enriched chews help reduce itching and support skin health
+- Omega-3 enriched chews help soothe itchy skin and promote coat health

 - Veterinarian-developed formula ensures quality and safety